Phishing

 Social engineering cyberattacks play on the mind, manipulating emotions and engaging in deception to get victims to give up passwords, financial data, and other valuable information.

-According to Verizon's 2022 Data Breach Investigations Report (DBIR), eight in 10 data breaches (82%) involve a human element.
+According to Verizon's 2022 Data Breach Investigations Report (DBIR), 8 in 10 data breaches (82%) involve a human element.
 Alongside breaches caused by human error and malicious actions, this statistic also includes social engineering attacks.

 Social engineering is frequently used in phishing emails.
 The risk has only increased as people and companies work remotely in greater numbers and rely on email to get work done.
 As the Egress Data Loss Prevention Report reveals, 85% of employees rely on email more now, in the era of remote and hybrid work, than ever before.
-In fact, the DBIR shows a 10% uptick in phishing emails since 2017, with much of the increase occurring after many businesses began operating remotely in 2020.
+In fact, the DBIR shows a 10% uptick in phishing emails since 2017, with much of the increase occurring after many businesses began operating remotely after 2020.

 How does social engineering happen?